GPU profiling for WebGPU workloads on Windows with Chrome

 - Place it into the

-- When launching Chrome, use the following command line arguments:
+- When launching Chrome, use the launcher with the following command line arguments:

 - Use your favorite GPU profiler as usual.